yowainwright/macrustle/README.md

 ### Setup Git

-Git can be setup in multiple ways.
+Git can be setup in multiple ways.<br />
 One way to setup Git is via Homebrew.

 ```bash